NullVoxPopuli/emberfest-2023/resources/pages/primitives/octane.md

 or components?

-We'll come back to these later, and yesterday, you may have seen something in the Keynote about why they may be coming later in this presentation.
+fear not, we'll come back to these momentarily

 For components, I am going to propose that those are not primitives at all.